dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 Incorporate <https://projectbreeze.azurewebsites.net/demo-library/provisions/general/assignment>.

-This Agreement will be governed by and interpreted in accordance with the laws of `the Province of British Columbia and the laws of Canada`, without regard to its principles of conflicts of law.
+This document is governed by the laws of `the Province of British Columbia and the laws of Canada`, without regard to its principles of conflicts of law.

 ## Signature

+The parties are signing this agreement on `September 15, 2021`.